Manage access to sensitive data with Data Access Control

 Contact Amplitude Support to enable Data Access Controls for your organization.

-DAC works within Amplitude’s Groups framework.
-Admins grant or restrict access to PII, revenue data, and sensitive information to all members of a group.
-From there, they can add or remove users from these groups as access requirements change, either on an individual or organizational level.
+DAC works within Amplitude's Groups framework.
+Admins grant or restrict access to PII, revenue data, and sensitive information for all members of a group.
+From there, admins can add or remove users from these groups as access requirements change, either at the individual or organizational level.

-For example, when an unauthorized user tries to view a chart that includes restricted information, Amplitude blocks the chart from loading on the user’s screen.
-Those users are also unable to create new charts that might include restricted data.
-This is true not only for charts, but also for cohorts, dashboards, notebooks, and user sessions.
+For example, when an unauthorized user tries to view a chart that includes restricted information, Amplitude blocks the chart from loading.
+Those users also can't create new charts that might include restricted data.
+This applies to charts, cohorts, dashboards, notebooks, and user sessions.

 Organization admins always have access to all data classifications, regardless of any DAC restrictions.

-When a user encounters a chart they can't view because of the presence of restricted data, Amplitude specifies the properties or cohorts DAC has blocked.
+When a user encounters a chart they can't view because of restricted data, Amplitude specifies the properties or cohorts that DAC blocked.

-With DAC enabled, Amplitude hides properties that you classify from the Event Stream and User or Account lookup pages.
+With DAC enabled, Amplitude hides classified properties from the Event Stream and User or Account lookup pages.
 When your project's users encounter classified data, Amplitude displays the value as [DAC Restricted].

 The same restrictions apply to Ask Amplitude.